-The IT asset management in companies are often problematic.
-Hardware and software are evolving at an incredible rate and machines are quickly becoming obsolete.
-The maintenance of computer equipment is very resource-intensive (human).
-Equipment changes quickly become a headache and a financial drain for most organizations.
-It’s only logical that IT rental should come as an interesting and increasingly popular solution.
+Hardware and software are evolving at an incredible speed and technologies are quickly becoming obsolete.
+Indeed, the maintenance of computer equipment is very resource-intensive (requiring human input).
+Furthermore, equipment changes quickly become a headache and are financially draining for most organisations.
+It is only logical, therefore, that rental of IT equipment should come as an interesting and increasingly popular solution.
 But is that really the case?
-This is what we will try to decipher in this article….
+This is what we will try to uncover in this article…

 IT leasing advantages

-This is the first question that comes first to mind for IT and financial managers.
-In the short term, renting IT equipment is less expensive, but it is especially from an accounting point of view that it becomes advantageous.
+This is the consideration that first comes to mind for IT and financial managers.
+In the short term, renting IT equipment is less expensive.
+However, it is from an accounting point of view that it can be particularly advantageous.

-In addition, the rental can be tax deductible and the costs of maintaining the IT infrastructure can also be deducted, as IT equipment is often subject to failure or malfunction problems.
+Additionally, the rental can be tax deductible and the costs of maintaining the IT infrastructure can also be deducted, as IT equipment can often be subject to failure or malfunction problems.

 Second advantage: the latest generation of equipment

-According to a study by WiPro Product Strategy and Services, the lifetime of a PC is 3 years.
-This leaves the company two choices:
+According to a study by WiPro Product Strategy and Services, the lifetime of a PC is three years.
+This leaves the company with two choices:

-- Either the company changes its IT equipment every three years and it quickly becomes expensive, or even impossible to manage from a logistical point of view.
+- Either the company changes its IT equipment every three years.
+It quickly becomes expensive, or even impossible to manage, from a logistical point of view.

-- Either the company keeps its equipment but risks being confronted with computers that are too obsolete and inefficient.
-The risk: the latest software versions may not work well on the machines.
+- The company keeps its equipment but risks being faced with computers that are obsolete and inefficient, meaning that the latest software versions may not work well on the machines.
 It is complicated to follow software developments that are increasingly consuming hardware resources.

 This is where rental makes sense because it allows you to benefit from the latest generation of equipment without requiring significant investments at fixed periods.

-Indeed, it is enough to take a 3-year rental contract and renew it.
-In addition, a rental model, with monthly invoicing for example, helps to control costs.
+In reality it can be a better fit to take a three-year rental contract and renew it.
+In addition, a rental model with monthly invoicing, for example, helps to control costs.

 Third advantage: homogeneity of the IT infrastructure

-The rental of IT equipment allows a homogeneity of its equipment.
-This is a significant advantage for the company: the IT department manages a homogeneous IT infrastructure, avoids software incompatibility and facilitates support.
+Renting IT equipment allows homogeneity of the equipment, a significant advantage for the company.
+Here, the IT department manages a uniform IT infrastructure, thus avoiding software incompatibility and ensuring support is facilitated.

 A heterogeneous IT infrastructure is often more prone to security problems.
-Indeed, an unupdated desktop can experience failures and contaminate the computer equipment, which can considerably slow down the company’s activity.
+In reality, a desktop that has not been updated can experience failures.
+It can also contaminate the computer equipment, leading to a considerable slowdown of the company’s activity.

 Fourth advantage: advice and assistance

-It is an all-in-one package that some providers offer.
-This relieves the IT department.
+Some providers offer an all-in-one package, which provides support for the IT department.
 The maintenance of the IT infrastructure is managed by an external service provider, an expert in its field.
 Outsourcing is attracting more and more large groups.

 The disadvantages of computer rental